ajijohn/fp-racheryl-xiaojzhu-dennis418szsy/README.md

 # We plan to extend the work of this Visualization project
-Managed by Aji John @uw.edu  (Post-doctoral researcher), and we plan to add the below features
+Managed by Aji John @uw.edu  (Post-doctoral researcher @UW), and we plan to add the below features

 - [x] Fork the repository
 - [ ] Add data for rest of the years